-Gibbs has argued that remote parole hearings provide little benefit for participants; the main effect being diminished "personal contact between probation officers and their clients" (Gibbs, 2017, p.
-14).
-Beyond our own research (Peplow & Phillips, 2023a, forthcoming), no other published research on remote parole hearings exists.
-However, studies have shown that in other CJS settings, there can be a reduction in levels of perceived legitimacy from participants in remotely held court proceedings (McKay, 2016; Rowden, 2018; see also Poulin, 2004).
+Gibbs has argued that remote parole hearings provide little benefit for participants; the main effect being diminished 'personal contact between probation officers and their clients' (Gibbs 2017: 14).
+Beyond our own research (Peplow and Phillips, 2023a; Peplow and Phillips, forthcoming) no other published research on remote parole hearings exists.
+However, studies have shown that in other CJS settings there can be a reduction in levels of perceived legitimacy from participants in remotely-held court proceedings (Rowden 2018; McKay 2016; see also Poulin 2004).
 Remote hearings appear to make procedural justice more difficult to achieve because the spatial, corporeal, and visual demarcations noted by McKay (2016) potentially impede on interactions and prisoners' ability to have a voice in the process.
-McKay (2016) also notes that prisoners "expressed a desire to be physically immersed in the courtroom for substantive procedures" and so taking this away from them may also shape the extent to which they can participate in a hearing.
-This raises important questions about whether these improved efficiencies are worth the potential cost to participation and legitimacy in the eyes of prisoners.
+McKay (2016) also notes that prisoners 'expressed a desire to be physically immersed in the courtroom for substantive procedures' and so taking this away from the may also shape the extent to which they can participate in a hearing.
+This raises important questions around whether these improved efficiencies are worth the potential cost to participation and legitimacy in the eyes of prisoners.

-Conversation analysis and repair
+Conversation Analysis and Repair

-Conversation analysis is an approach to the analysis of interaction that is used in this article.
-It considers how people "create, maintain, and negotiate 'meaning'" through reference to the "rules" and structure of talk (Robinson, 2006, p.
-138).
+Conversation Analysis (CA) is an approach to the analysis of interaction that is used in this paper.
+It considers how people 'create, maintain, and negotiate 'meaning' through reference to the 'rules' and structure of talk (Robinson 2006: 138).
 As all talk between people unfolds in time, the role of sequence is central to these underlying rules.
-The most basic rule is that conversation is ordered in terms of adjacency pairs: units of turns at talk that are tied to each other (Sacks, 1995): for example, a request expects an acceptance or denial, and a question expects an answer.
-This ordering is particularly evident in "institutional" forms of interaction (Drew & Heritage, 1992), such as oral hearings whereby PMs pose questions and witnesses (including prisoners) are expected to provide answers.
-Talk is underpinned by a preference for "progressivity" (Stivers & Robinson, 2006), and participants in an interaction aim to satisfy the conditions of an initiating action by responding appropriately: for example, answers almost always follow questions (Stivers, 2010).
-This sequential ordering is central to the main project of talk, which is to achieve intersubjectivity: a sense of "conjoined reality" between people (Schegloff, 1992, p.
-1296).
-If intersubjectivity is predicated on a "socially shared" understanding of how talk is conducted, then analysis of problems in talk (e.g., misunderstandings, errors, mishearings), is vital as these demonstrate how obstacles to intersubjectivity are managed.
-Conversation Analysts approach these acts of miscommunication in terms of "repair".
+The most basic rule is that conversation is ordered in terms of adjacency pairs: units of turns at talk that are tied to each other (Sacks 1995): e.g., a request expects an acceptance or denial, a question expects an answer.
+This ordering is particularly evident in 'institutional' forms of interaction (Drew and Heritage, 1992), such as oral hearings whereby panel members pose questions and witnesses (including prisoners) are expected to provide answers.
+Talk is underpinned by a preference for 'progressivity' (Stivers and Robinson, 2006), and participants in an interaction aim to satisfy the conditions of an initiating action by responding appropriately: e.g., answers almost always follow questions (Stivers 2010).
+This sequential ordering is central to the main project of talk, which is to achieve intersubjectivity: a sense of 'conjoined reality' between people (Schegloff 1992: 1296).
+If intersubjectivity is predicated on a 'socially shared' understanding of how talk is conducted, then analysis of problems in talk (e.g., misunderstandings, errors, mishearings), is vital as these demonstrate how obstacles to intersubjectivity are managed.
+Conversation Analysts approach these acts of miscommunication in terms of 'repair'.

 Repair is relevant to the current study because we focus on episodes of talk in oral hearings where the progression of the interaction is impeded.
-Repair refers to "practices for dealing with problems or troubles in speaking, hearing, and understanding the talk in conversation" (Schegloff, 1997, p.
-503).
+Repair refers to 'practices for dealing with problems or troubles in speaking, hearing and understanding the talk in conversation' (Schegloff 1997: 503).
 Where such problems occur in interactions the initiation of the repair and the outcome of the repair can be distinguished: